Fanatics Sportsbook promo code CBSFAN: Get up to $1000 No Sweat Bets for Seahawks-Patriots in NFL Big Game

 Fanatics Sportsbook offers up to $1,000 No Sweat Bets for Patriots vs. Seahawks

 The latest Fanatics Sportsbook promo code CBSFAN lets new users can bet and get up to $1,000 in No Sweat Bets in FanCash.
 The New England Patriots and Seattle Seahawks (-4.5, 45.5) will square off in the final game of the NFL season at 6:30 p.m.
 ET on Sunday.
+The Seahawks are -233 money-line favorites (risk $233 to win $100).
 Use the latest Fanatics Sportsbook promo code CBSFAN with Bet Insurance Rewards up to $100 back in FanCash daily here:

 See our Fanatics Sportsbook promo code review for the full list of terms and conditions.